wyona/yanel-contributions/realms/konakart-yanel-realm/README.txt

   README - How to setup Konakart, etc.
   ------------------------------------

+Requirements: KonaKart 5.0 or 5.1 but NOT 5.2 because this realm is currently using the 5.0 SOAP libraries (see for example res-types/shared/src/build/dependencies.xml) which don't seem to be compatible with 5.2

 Setup of DB content:
   - Also see http://www.yanel.org/en/documentation/misc/e-commerce/konakart-integration.html
   - Drop previous DB (e.g. /Library/PostgreSQL/8.4/bin/dropdb konakart5)